Human-assisted Robotic Policy Refinement via Action Preference Optimization: Experiments

 Table ~\ref{tab:var_ori_results} presents the performance of the optimized model after being fine-tuned from disruption data on the original task.
 The results reveal that behavior cloning methods exhibit severe catastrophic forgetting, resulting in substantial performance degradation.
 By contrast, the preference optimization method achieves mitigated performance decline with the constraints of the reference model.

-Besides, our approach utilizes adaptive reweighting to effectively integrate knowledge from both expert demonstrations and interaction trajectories.
+Besides, APO utilizes adaptive reweighting to effectively integrate knowledge from both expert demonstrations and interaction trajectories.
 This mechanism not only facilitates learning from diverse data sources but also leads to improved performance on the original task.